 Cloud computing software has, in recent years, become one of the most useful pieces of tech in any office.
 It continues to go from strength to strength when it comes to workplace efficiency.
 By making the switch to cloud servers like Microsoft Office or Google Apps, you’ll remove the need for bulky email servers from your office.
 Instead of emailing documents back and forth between employees, you can simply direct colleagues to where documents are saved in the cloud, taking the pressure off your email servers.

 Introduce filtering to improve security

 Online safety is a key part of workplace productivity, especially if you’re constantly sending documents back and forth.
-Improving your cybersecurity can reduce your risk of falling victim to malware, viruses and hackers, especially when it comes to emails.
-Set up email security filtering to reduce the amount of dangerous spam and phishing attempts making their way into your inbox.
+Improving your cybersecurity can reduce your risk of falling victim to malware, viruses, and hackers, especially when it comes to emails.
+Set up cloud-based email security to reduce the amount of dangerous spam and phishing attempts making their way into your inbox.
 This can also stop unwanted parties getting access to your business data, so this is a must if you often send sensitive material between employees.
 Over time, you can build up a whitelist of approved email addresses and contacts so you never have to scroll through unwanted spam to find the right email.

 By reducing the amount of spam entering your business, you’ll lower the risk of an employee accidentally clicking on a link which contains a harmful virus.